ferdinandosimonetti/blog/content/linkerd-mutual-tls.md

 ### Test deployments

-We're going to use custom ServiceAccounts for each Deployment, to show two different ways to select the client side of the allowed connection.
+We're going to use custom ServiceAccounts for each Deployment (it's a requirement to identify the client side) and we'll show two different ways to select the server side of the allowed connection.

 ```
 # File: whoami.yml